 The number of podcast listeners has risen dramatically in recent years, and if you aren’t considering starting your own, you may be missing out.

 What you don’t want to do is throw together a haphazard podcast theme simply to get in the game.

 A well-thought-out approach is essential to develop a podcast that amplifies your brand, accurately portrays your business and is fascinating to listeners.

 👑 APPLY FOR MY VIP DAY: Let me repurpose your podcast episodes and turn them into SEO optimized into blog posts that generate leads on autopilot for years to come.

 Consider the breakdown of the benefits of podcasts, your business needs, and your targeted audience for the best effect.

 1. Target Younger Audiences

-Podcasts may be your go-to marketing tool if your company needs to reach Millennials or Generation Z.
+Podcasts may be your go-to marketing tool if your company needs to reach Millennials (especially younger ones) or Gen- Z.